Last Updated on September 1, 2023 by Karl Thompson

 Increasing globalisation is also fundamentally linked to globalisation, which is covered below.

-There are three main effects:
+There are three main effects of increasing immigration on family life:

 - Population size is increasing because net migration is increasing.
 If it were not for high net migration the UK population would be shrinking due to low birth rates, which on their own are below the fertility rate required to replace the population, which is 2.1. babies per woman.